 It is a handheld power saw.
 Compared to the other power saws that has a reciprocating blade, this is the most powerful one.
-This is very popular for cutting metal sheet and plywood.
-It has got some other names from the manufacturers as sabre saw or bayonet saw.
+This is very popular for cutting metal sheets and plywood.
+It has got some other names from the manufacturers as a sabre saw or bayonet saw.
 The blade can be moved up and down and it’s got some fine teeth as well.

 When cutting curve, don’t apply force over it because of the force there may be uneven cut.
 The blade is small, so careful to not apply any kind of force while cutting.
-Instead you can just steer the blade in the direction you want to make the cut.
+Instead, you can just steer the blade in the direction you want to make the cut.
 Controlling the saw might be a problem for the beginners.
 Make sure to look for a long cord or cordless jigsaw in the market.

 9. Masonry Saw

 The masonry saws are one of the least used power saws which are used for cutting lightweight concrete blocks.
 It is familiar to a standard hand saw.
 But both the blade and the teeth are larger than the hand saw and has a pistol grip handle.
-However, the blade can be removed from the handle afterwards.
+However, the blade can be removed from the handle afterward.

 10. Miter Saw

-Being one of the few saws designed to expressly mimic a hand saw, the miter saw is ideal for use in trim or other jobs involving precise measurements and angle cuts.
+Being one of the few saws designed to expressly mimic a hand saw, the miter saw is ideal for use in the trim or other jobs involving precise measurements and angle cuts.

 For a straight 90 degree cut, a simple miter saw can pivot up to 45 degrees.
 Also, the saws can be used in conjunction with tables for cutting long mitered ends.